6 Best Homeowners Insurance Companies in North Carolina of 2023

 Liberty Mutual is a highly respected insurance company with excellent financial ratings and solid customer service.

-We also like Liberty Mutual for its user-friendly website, mobile app, and long list of endorsements and add-ons.
+We also like Liberty Mutual's user-friendly website, mobile app, and a long list of endorsements and add-ons.

 Liberty Mutual’s average cost of homeowners insurance in North Carolina is $1,295 per year, 28% below the state average.